NetComposer/nksip/doc/reference/callback_functions.md

 ### handle_cast/2
-Called when a direct cast to the SipApp process is made using `gen_server:cast/2`.
+Called when a direct cast to the Service process is made using `gen_server:cast/2`.

 ```erlang
 handle_cast(Msg::term(), State::term()) ->